 Conditions will only be attached to licences if they are necessary and proportionate.
-Conditions attached will be:

 - Relevant to the need to make the proposed building suitable as a gambling facility, - Directly related to the premises and the type of licence applied for, - Fairly and reasonably related to the scale and type of premises, and - Reasonable in all other respects.